andreskwan/i-Matchismo/README.md

 - tell the user that has been finished! display an image
 - set labels in colors to give feedback related with score state

+2:08
+- use a modal window to ask the user if he is sure about to start a new game
+- create a splash for the game